-Tooth whitening is nothing but an efficient way of lightening the color of your teeth without losing the tooth surface.
-Teeth Whitening can not bring about a complete change, but it may lighten the existing shade to make you look better.
-Teeth Whitening is the popular cosmetic procedure which needs maintenance from time to time.
+Tooth whitening is an efficient way of lightening the color of your teeth without losing the important tooth surface enamel.
+Teeth whitening can not bring about a complete transformation, but it probably can lighten the existing shade to make you look better.

 Is Whitening Safe for My Teeth?

 - Disease: There are few diseases which affect enamel and dentin.
-They lead to discolouration of the teeth.
+They lead to discoloration of the teeth.
 Some kinds of Infections in pregnant mothers can lead to teeth discoloration in the baby.

 - Medications: Some medicines including Antihistamines, antidepressants, and high blood pressure drugs can lead to teeth discoloration.